teamg4it/g4it/services/documentation/content/1-getting-started/1-getting-started-as-a-user/1-module-digital-service/2-load_data.md

 3. **Action:** Click the "Browse File" buttons to select and attach the file.
 4. **Action:** Click "Start Upload" to initiate the file upload.
 5. **Action:** Click "Finish Import" to proceed to the digital service view.
-6. **Action:** Go to the "Cloud Services" tab to view the imported data.
+6. **Action:** Go to the "Non-Cloud Servers" tab to view the imported data.

 ![Screenshot showing the form to upload non-cloud servers file.](../media/8_import-non-cloud-server.png "Screenshot showing the form to upload non-cloud servers file.")